justmedusty/DionysOS/README.md

 🟢Write an NVMe driver.

+🟢Set up a way to perform system calls.

+🟢Write an AHCI driver.

 🟡Decide how to abstract devices.
 UNIX likes usually go for a /dev virtual filesystem containing device nodes and use ioctl() alongside standard FS calls to do operations on them.

-🟡Write an AHCI driver.

-🟡Set up a way to perform system calls.

 🔴Get a userland going by loading executables from your VFS and running them in ring 3.